Is Autism Common?

 ● Early intervention offers children the greatest opportunities for later success.
 Along with autism prevalence statistics, the CDC also provides information to families about treatment and intervention.

 Research demonstrates that the earlier a child receives a diagnosis and treatment, the better outcomes he or she will have later in life.
-Early intervention provides the best chance for the development of language and social skills critical to overcoming the symptoms of ASD.
+Getting help early on is important for developing language and social skills to overcome autism.

 ● Each year, roughly 50,000 teens age out of school-based services into adulthood.
-Many parents and families have begun sounding the alarm that services for teens and adults with ASD lag far behind what’s available for young children.
-As needs for appropriate housing, employment opportunities and lifelong supports grow, greater research and funding are needed to support teens and adults on the spectrum.
+Many parents and families are concerned that services for teens and adults with ASD are not as good as those for young children.
+We need more research and funding to help people with autism find housing, jobs, and support.

 While the information and statistics answering the question “Is Autism Common?” continues to improve, more work remains.
 Early childhood screening and can diagnosis dramatically improve later outcomes.
 More research and advocacy is necessary to make sure all children receive access to the care they need and deserve.